How to do an excellent AI alignment project

 I have a different question

-Ask in your session 8 discussion, or in #alignment-mar24-logistics-questions.
+Ask in your session 8 discussion, or in the logistics Slack channel.